 Also known as Sharon Ademefun following her marriage to her husband Yomi Ademefun, Sharon is also enjoying her own share of fame.
 She is the mastermind behind Rona Wigs Studio, a business that makes hairpieces and extensions.
 Aside from that, she is also famous for being married to the MD/CEO of Uxbridge Investment Company Ltd, an export commodity company.
 Sharon lives outside Nigeria and keeps away from the public eye.

-She is one of Davido’s elder sisters who are quite popular.
+She is one of Davido’s elder sisters who is quite popular.
 She first made the news when she was accused of child trafficking by the Momodus.
 This happened after Davido’s rift with his baby mama, Sophie Momodu.
 Sophie and Davido’s daughter, Imade was taken into custody by Coco after the duo had a fight in Dubai.
 This led to the Momodus filing a child trafficking charge against her.
 One other Coco-news that reached the public is her flamboyant wedding ceremony in May 2017.
 Ashley is married to Caleb Adaji and she is a member of the board of directors at their father’s energy company known as pacific energy.